brameshit9/Upstox-vwap-ema8/README.md

 - 🔴 **BELOW** — current price is below *both* VWAP and EMA8
 - *(anything mixed is hidden, as requested)*

+**Market-closed handling:** if the market hasn't traded yet today (before 9:15 AM IST, weekends, exchange holidays), the app automatically falls back to the most recent completed session's candles instead of showing nothing.
+Rows using this fallback are labeled `Last close (<date>)` in the **Session** column, and a banner appears above the tables.

 Clicking a symbol renders a TradingView-style candlestick chart with VWAP and EMA8 plotted on top (via Plotly).

 ## 1. Get an Upstox access token

 1. Sign up as a developer at https://developer.upstox.com/ and create an app.
-2. Complete the OAuth2 login flow to get a daily `access_token` (Upstox tokens expire every day — you'll need to refresh this each trading day, or automate the OAuth dance separately).
+2. Complete the OAuth2 login flow ato get a daily `access_token` (Upstox tokens expire every day — you'll need to refresh this each trading day, or automate the OAuth dance separately).